OctopusDeploy/docs/docs/administration/sync-instances/index.md

 - Library
     - Certificates

-### Data to avoid syncing
+### Data not to sync

 The eagle-eyed reader will note that the above list of data items is not ALL the data stored in Octopus Deploy.
-You should avoid syncing the following data:
+You should not sync the following data:

 - Infrastructure
     - Deployment Targets